ashmeetsingh1302-commits/Induction-/README.md

 > Listening to seniors, alumni, professors, and industry experts gave us a clear vision of the opportunities ahead.
 The speeches encouraged us to work hard, prepare early for our careers, and make the most of our time at GNDEC.

 ---
+## 📅 Day 2 – Tests, Scholarships & Workshops
+**Date:** 2nd August 2025

+### Activities:
+- **9:30 AM – 10:30 AM:** English Proficiency Test
+  - 30-mark test, 50 minutes in duration.
+  - Divided into 3 sections:
+    - **Section A:** Reading comprehension
+    - **Section B:** Writing skills
+    - **Section C:** Basic grammar
+  - Helped assess our current level of English communication skills.

+- **10:30 AM – 11:30 AM:** Mathematics Proficiency Test
+  - Tested basic problem-solving, arithmetic, and logical reasoning skills.

+- **Post-Break:** Session by *Buddy4Study* Representative
+  - Introduced the **Satya Scholarship Program**.
+  - Explained eligibility criteria, application process, and benefits of financial support for students in need.

+- **2:00 PM – Expert Lecture by Dr. Arashdeep Singh**
+  - Topic: *"Food: A Pivotal Role in Student's Overall Wellness"*
+  - Spoke about how nutrition directly impacts concentration, energy, and academic performance.
+  - Shared tips for maintaining a balanced diet in hostel life, avoiding excessive junk food, and staying hydrated.
+  - Encouraged students to develop mindful eating habits for better physical and mental health.

+- **3:00 PM – Session by Causmic Club & Launch of Induction Activities**
+  - Venue: Auditorium
+  - Provided hands-on guidance on **GitHub usage**:
+    - Creating an account
+    - Making a repository
+    - Adding and formatting files in Markdown
+  - Informed us that we need to prepare an **Induction Report** on GitHub as part of our program.

+---

+### Reflection:
+> Day 2 was a mix of evaluation and learning.
+The proficiency tests helped identify areas to improve, the scholarship session gave hope to those needing financial aid, and the lecture on wellness highlighted how lifestyle choices impact academics.
+The GitHub workshop was highly practical, giving us the tools to start our first technical project.